redonda-project/redonda-project.github.io/index.md

 # About

-Redunda is a research project funded by the Europeran [CHIST-ERA](https://www.chistera.eu/) initiative.
+Redonda is a research project funded by the European [CHIST-ERA](https://www.chistera.eu/) initiative.
 It involves several universities and research institutions from France, Spain, Switzerland and United Kingdom (see the [Partners](partners.html) page for details).

 # Objectives